trucndt/grading/README.md

 Running TEST 3: 500000 - 1000000
 FAILED
 - Incorrect or missing vampire numbers.
+- The reported numbers have incorrect or missing fangs.

 Running TEST 4: 100000 - 105000
 PASSED